 Mystery Shopping is a dynamic, fast-paced and fun industry, which we love.
 Unfortunately, it also attracts scammers because it’s primarily arranged online, often involves the outlay of money to a third party, and payments are made direct to the shopper’s bank accounts.
 So many scams use mystery shopping the whole industry’s reputation has been tainted and some people don’t even think mystery shopping is real.

 Here are a few ways to identify the scams:

 1. Paying for the privilege

 You are working for the mystery shopping provider, so they pay you, not the other way around.
 Mystery shopping can be fun and interesting work, but work it most definitely is, so don’t pay to do it.
 If a mystery shopping company asks for an application processing fee or any other kind of payment, lose their number.

 Some scammers set up fake mystery shopping assignments in order to launder ill-gotten gains.
-If you are required to make a purchase for a job, it should be made with your own money and then reimbursed by the MSP with your survey payment.
+If a purchase is required for a job, it should be made with your own money and then reimbursed with your survey payment.
 If you remember that, the only money laundering you will be doing is when you accidentally leave a $5 note in your jeans pocket.